lockstockandbarrel/earth/docs/bom_ext.md

 use of a BOM character is no longer even recommended unless required to work properly with particular applications.
-Even when a file is started with encoding='UTF-8', a Byte Order Mark (BOM) is not generated automatically by any current Fortran compiler.
+Even when a file is started with encoding='UTF-8', a Byte Order Mark (BOM) is not generated automatically by any (current) Fortran compiler.

-Note BOM characters are found most often in MicroSoft Windows environments than others.
-The BOM character as a magic number was used in virtually all Unicode files initially, partly because Microsoft supported multiple Unicode text file formats early on, before UTF-8 was seen as the de-facto text file encoding.
+BOM characters are found most often in MicroSoft Windows environments.
+The BOM character as a "magic string" was used in virtually all Unicode files on MSWindows when initially introduces, partly because Microsoft supported multiple Unicode text file formats early on, before UTF-8 was seen as the de-facto text file encoding.

-If the BOM appears in the middle of a data stream.
-Unicode says it should be interpreted as a normal codepoint (namely a word joiner), not as a BOM.
+Note to qualify as a BOM the string must appear at the beginning of the file, not the middle of a data stream.
+Unicode says it should be interpreted as a normal codepoint (namely a word joiner), not as a BOM if it does not appear first.

 ### BOM as it applies to Fortran source files